IEEE RFID 2016 Student Travel Grants

 - Where to mail or email the receipts and expense reimbursement form

-- If the awardee completes the expense reimbursement form onsite and can supply all necessary receipts, a check for the grant amount will be provided at that time.
-For international attendees, a wire transfer will be provided instead of a check upon request.
+- If the Awardee completes the expense reimbursement form onsite and can supply all necessary receipts, a check for the grant amount will be provided at that time.
+For international attendees, a wire transfer will be provided upon request.

 Key Deadlines for the Student Travel Grant process: